How To Winterize Your Above-Ground Pool

 If you have a cartridge filter, remove the cartridges and wash them.
 Store them with your other pool equipment.

-- Extra Wide 20" Brush - 20 inch extra wide brush that will cover a larger area and allows for your pool to be cleaned faster.
+- 20 inch extra wide brushing that will cover larger area and finish cleaning quickly.

 A good winterizing kit can be found at most pool supply stores.
 It should contain shock and a winterizing algaecide.
 Add the shock and let it sit for several hours or overnight, then put in the algaecide.
 If there are additional chemicals, follow the instructions on the kit for adding them.
 Your pump should be off by this point so be sure to scatter the chemicals around so they’re evenly dispersed.